Yet Lately, a poem

 Many thanks to Local Gems Press for the opportunity!
 And thank you for hosting the reading.
 A lovely evening!

-While writing this poem I struggled to find the closest analogy that begins to express the relationship between our two countries.
-In time I decided that "siblings with an age difference" expresses the Canadian perspective.
-This poem shares that perspective with Americans and I expect it might resonate with others as well.
+While writing this poem Josette struggled to find an analogy that begins to express the relationship between our two countries.
+She eventually decided on "siblings with an age difference", told from the Canadian perspective.

 Comments